AnastasiaLunina/PYTHON_Backup_to_cloud/README - EN.md

-# You need to write a programm which will copy photos from vk.com to cloud storage on Yandex.disc
+# You need to write a program which will copy photos from vk.com to cloud storage on Yandex.disc

 ## Requirements:
 1. Get photos using REST API [photos.get](https://vk.com/dev/photos.get).